AONIEX/Portfolio/projects.markdown

 - Physics and collisons
   - I learned how un predictable physics can be when slicing meshes and changing collisions, as well as how to erase or minimise the chaotic affects
   - I learned how to apply physics and collisions based on the new mesh when cut and the new object/mesh made

+### How i would extend this project
+If i had more time i would like would advance this project by letting the player cut out more complext shapes, or even custom shapes with the player choosing the shape.
+I would also fix the small movement issues with the grabbing of some fo the meshes as well as the returing and merging of the mesh, though these are purely for visuals and woudln't affect gameplay use.

+### Extra Information
 - Game Engine: Unreal Engine 5
 - Solo Project
 - Language: C++